graffiti-garden/graffiti-pod/README.md

 ## TODO:

-- patch acl and channels
-- tombstones
+- Create a recurring timer that deletes irrelevant tombstones
-  - tombstones for deleted items
-  - tombstones for items that have moved channels
-- list all channels
-- dht integration
+  - Return the expiration time in a meta data hook, so clients can know when their cache is stale
+- Add an expiration field to the stored objects, and a timer that deletes them when they expire.
+  - As with the tombstone timer, return the expiration time in a meta data hook
-  - watcher for added or deleted channels
+- Complete the DHT integration, with a watcher for added or deleted channels